-Plate Recognizer, the leader in Automatic License Plate Recognition (ALPR), is proud to announce that its license plate recognition On-Premise SDK technology now supports the Raspberry Pi.
+Plate Recognizer, the leader in Automatic Number Plate Recognition (ANPR), is proud to announce that its license plate recognition On-Premise SDK technology now supports the Raspberry Pi.

 What is Raspberry Pi?